jdtshin/Cyclistic/README.md

 1. Understand how annual members and casual riders differ.
 3. Understand why casual riders would buy an annual membership.
 4. How to effectively use digital media to influence casual riders to becoming annual members.
+5. Understand who the stakeholders are and who the audience is for this case study.

 ## Data Source:
 The datasets used for this project were provided by **Motivate International Inc.**.
 The datasets are public data that are appropriate for the purposes of this case study.